apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 ### **03 Support for Viewing Job Deployment Logs**

 In the process of continuous job deployment, we gradually realized that without logs, we cannot perform effective operations.
 Log retention, archiving, and viewing became an important part in our later problem-solving process.
-Therefore, in StreamPark version 2.0, we contributed the ability to archive startup logs in On Kubernetes mode and view them on the page [4].
+Therefore, in Apache StreamPark version 2.0, we contributed the ability to archive startup logs in On Kubernetes mode and view them on the page [4].
 Now, by clicking the log viewing button in the job list, it is very convenient to view the real-time logs of the job.

 ![](/blog/ziru/k8s_log.png)